Hello Trailblazers,

 Installation

 To install this framework in your org, you need to go to the github repository here.
-Click on the Deploy to Salesforce button as shown below:-
+Click on the Deploy to Salesforce button as shown below:-As you click on that button, you'll be taken to a screen as shown below:-

 Choose the correct environment and click on the Login to Salesforce button on the top right side.
 If you're using this tool for the first time, you'll see a screen asking for necessary permissions for deployment as below:-